dendrodocs/dotnet-tool/README.md

 The output of **DendroDocs.Tool** is a comprehensive JSON file that conforms to the schema defined in the [DendroDocs Schema](https://github.com/dendrodocs/schema).
 This JSON file provides a representation of your source code, which can be used to generate various types of documentation or integrate with other tools in your development pipeline.

+## Security & Build Attestation

+This library includes build attestation through GitHub's attest-build-provenance action, providing cryptographic proof of the build process and artifact integrity.
+Each published package includes verifiable provenance information that demonstrates:

+* The exact repository and commit that built the artifacts
+* The GitHub Actions workflow that produced the packages
+* Cryptographic signatures ensuring artifact authenticity

+This ensures that the packages you install have not been tampered with and came from the official DendroDocs build pipeline.

 ## The DendroDocs Ecosystem

 **DendroDocs.Tool** is part of the broader DendroDocs ecosystem.